 Which Type of Protein Powder is Best for Me?

 It really just comes down to personal preferences and goals!
 Prefer the taste of whey?
 Find a quality whey protein you love.
 Wanting to stick more to plant based lifestyle?
 Opt for a plant based protein.
 Trying to improve your gut health or up your beauty game?
 Consider adding collagen to your routine.
+Is muscle growth and health your goal?
+Whey might be the best option.

 Plant based, whey, and collagen all provide protein and amino acids that will help you rebuild and maintain muscle.
 I’ve baked with all three types and use all three in smoothies or just by themselves.
 Sometimes I like mixing it up!